Keisuke Ogihara: Collaborations

 Ilmari created the short-lived group Steady&Co in 2001 with BOTS and Kenji Furuya of Dragon Ash and SHIGEO of Skebo King.
 Their aim was to create a much lighter folk influenced form of hip hop against emerging genres such as J-Urban.
 In 2004, Ilmari helped launch singer Salyu by collaborating with her to release "Valon" under the name IlmarixSalyu.
 In 2005, he was made leader of the unit Teriyaki Boyz consisting of fellow Rip Slyme rapper Ryo-Z, Nigo, Wise and Verbal of M-Flo.
 In 2012 Ilmari formed a rap rock band with KOSEN, YAS and SOHNOSUKE called The Beatmoss.

 Personal life

 Ilmari was born on June 17, 1975, in Helsinki, Finland to a Finnish mother and a Japanese father.
 He is best known by his stage name Ilmari (イルマリ), which is considered to be his middle name in Finland.

+With his sister Elisa, Ilmari owns a Japanese restaurant called Len's Keishoku Bar in Helsinki.

-In early 2010 actress Yuri Ebihara announced that she's in a relationship with Ilmari, and the two went public with the news of their marriage in May of the same year.
+In early 2010, actress Yuri Ebihara announced a romantic relationship with Ilmari, and the two announced their marriage in May of the same year.
 Their son was born in 2015, and daughter in 2021.